-Close contact results in the body releasing a hormone called oxytocin, which enables us to relax and drift into sleep.
-Sharing a bed with somebody we love and trust magnifies the impact of oxytocin, and this matters as our subconscious understands how vulnerable we are when asleep.
+Sharing a bed with somebody we love and trust magnifies the impact of oxytocin, which matters as our subconscious understands how vulnerable we are when asleep.

-It’s important not to grow overly dependent on sharing a bed for sleep.
-There are many occasions or instances where couples can’t sleep together, either for one night or several nights.
-Usually, sharing a bed with someone special promotes a restful night’s sleep.
+Don’t grow overly dependent on sharing a bed for sleep.
+There are many occasions where couples can’t sleep together, either for one night, several nights, or permanently.

 What Happens When You Sleep Next to Someone?

-Sleeping next to a partner releases a chemical called oxytocin, also known as the love hormone.
+Sleeping next to a partner releases oxytocin (the love hormone).
 This chemical compound begins in the human brain and floods the body with positive emotions and endorphins.

-There’s no denying that sleeping alongside somebody that we love and trust has a more significant impact on oxytocin release, though.
-In addition to the scientific release of hormones, you’ll feel secure and contented.
+Sleeping alongside someone we love and trust has a more significant impact on oxytocin release.
+In addition to the release of hormones, you’ll feel more secure and contented.

-Sharing a bed with a loved one also creates a comforting sense of ritual that aids slumber.
-We grow used to the shape and scent of somebody else in our bed at night, which sends messages to the brain that it’s time for bed.
+Sharing a bed with a loved one also creates a comforting sense of ritual that aids sleep.
+We grow used to the shape and scent of somebody else in our bed, which informs the brain that it’s time for bed.

-Of course, this could have a dark side.
-As discussed by the Journal of Personality and Social Psychology, it’s possible to grow dependent on the company of a loved one before we can sleep.
+Of course, this could have negative implications.
+As discussed by the Journal of Personality and Social Psychology, we can grow dependent on the company of a loved one before we can sleep.

 Does Sleeping Together Make You Closer?

-Based on everything we have discussed, sharing a bed and sleeping with a partner certainly makes us closer.
+Based on everything discussed, sharing a bed and sleeping with a partner makes us closer.
 Unfortunately, sleeping together isn’t a miracle cure for relationship problems.

-As explained by Sleep Medicine Reviews, the quality of sleep in a shared bed is directly related to the strength of a relationship.
+Sleep Medicine Reviews explains that the quality of sleep in a shared bed is directly related to the strength of a relationship.
 If you’re prone to arguments with your spouse during the day, don’t expect sleeping together to rectify these concerns.

 Sharing a bed with somebody you harbor simmering resentments toward may keep you up at night.
-In such instances, you’re better off sleeping in separate rooms until any differences have been patched up.
+If so, you’re better off sleeping in separate rooms until any differences have been resolved.

-If you’re still considering whether you feel comfortable sharing a bed with a new partner or are planning to begin sharing your bed and seek reassurance that you’re doing the right thing, there are more reasons to sleep well at night after making your choice.
+Perhaps you’re considering whether you feel comfortable sharing a bed with a new partner or are planning to begin sharing your bed and want to be sure you’re doing the right thing.

-Some of us run at different body temperatures than our partners, which can become very helpful at bedtime.
-For a good night’s sleep, it’s always advisable to sleep in a cool room.
+We have different body temperatures than our partners.
+Sleeping in a cool room is recommended for a good night’s sleep.
 If you’re prone to feeling the cold, this may be unappealing.

-A traditional solution would be to bring an artificial heat source into the bed, such as a hot water bottle or heated blanket.
-If you share your bed with a partner, this may be unnecessary.
+A solution would be to introduce an artificial heat source, like a hot water bottle or heated blanket.
+However, if you share a bed with a partner, this may be unnecessary.

-Sharing body heat through cuddling in bed performs the same task, with the bonus of releasing positive hormones.
-The calming influence of oxytocin and a comfortable body temperature will likely help you drift into a deep, contented sleep.
+Sharing body heat through cuddling in bed has the same effect, with the bonus of releasing hormones.
+The calming influence of oxytocin and a comfortable body temperature help with sleep.

 Sense of Security

-Another advantage of sleeping with a partner is the sense of personal safety and security it inspires.
-Sharing a bed, knowing that somebody is alongside us, goes some way to assuaging the vulnerability we feel while sleeping.
+Sharing a bed, knowing that somebody is alongside us, assuages the vulnerability we feel while sleeping.

-Naturally, how secure you feel after this depends on the partner.
+How secure you feel depends on the partner.
 Sharing a bed only feels safe and secure if you trust the person you sleep beside.
-You’re more likely to rest well in a strong relationship built on mutual trust.
+You’re likelier to rest well in a strong relationship built on mutual trust.

 Intimacy Increases Sleep Quality